-AEGEA Medical has conducted two clinical studies.
-The AEGEA Pivotal Clinical Study, including long-term follow-up, and the Post-Ablation Cavity Evaluation (PACE) study.
-The purpose of the AEGEA Pivotal Clinical Study was to demonstrate the safety and effectiveness of the Mara Water Vapor Ablation System at 12-months in the treatment of heavy menstrual bleeding from benign causes in women whose childbearing is complete.
+Two clinical studies were conducted: The Pivotal Clinical Study (Protocol SE-3000), including long-term follow-up, and the Post-Ablation Cavity Evaluation (PACE) study.
+The purpose of the CooperSurgical, Inc. Pivotal Clinical Study was to demonstrate the safety and effectiveness of the Mara Water Vapor Ablation System at 12-months in the treatment of heavy menstrual bleeding from benign causes in women whose childbearing is complete.
 To assess longer-term safety and efficacy, two and three-year outcome data were collected.